Why no, I won’t work on commission for your brand

 The old marketing rule of 7 basically states that a person needs to hear about a brand at least 7 times before they’ll take action to buy that product, experience, or service.
 That means that my friends need to hear about something at least 7 times – through my blog, other blogs, Youtube, social media, or elsewhere – before they buy something.

-My friends may read my blog, but may prefer to shop in person rather than online, so working on commission doesn’t cover that.
+My fans may read my blog, but may prefer to shop in person rather than online, so working on commission doesn’t cover that.
 Many times lately the tracking cookies with Amazon, Reward Style, Instagram Stories, etc aren’t accurately tracking purchases.
-When one of my friends tells me that she loved a recent feature, spent $300 at a retailer, received her items & didn’t return them, yet I still don’t see the commission, I’m skeptical.
+When one of my fans tells me that she loved a recent feature, spent $300 at a retailer, received her items & didn’t return them, yet I still don’t see the commission, I’m skeptical.
+When my parents tell me they spent $200 shopping through my link and I never see it, I’m skeptical.
 There have been so many commissions I didn’t receive because of some issue or another with tracking.

 Not everyone who sees a review for your brand the day it goes live will buy the product.
 They may wait 6 months.
 They may decide to shop in person rather than online.
 They may end up going directly to your brand’s site rather than using my affiliate link.
 They may go to a different retailer than the one I linked to.
 They may shop through someone else’s link, even though they read the review on my blog.
 So as a brand, if you’re just counting sales surrounding the day the review is live, it doesn’t reflect the whole picture.